 Russian President Vladimir Putin (Photo: TASS).

-Russian media on December 16 quoted Mr. Andrei Turchak, a senior official of the United Russia (UR) party, saying that Mr. Putin would not run as a candidate of UR even if he received absolute support.
+Russian media on December 16 quoted Mr. Andrei Turchak, a senior official of the United Russia (UR) party, saying that Mr. Putin will not run as a candidate of UR even if he receives absolute support.

-Instead, he will run for re-election as an independent candidate.
+Instead, he will run again as an independent candidate.
 He added that Putin's campaign headquarters will be set up after all the nomination procedures are completed.
 "More than 3.5 million party members and supporters will actively participate in the election campaign," he said.

-The Federation Council of Russia (the upper house of the Russian parliament) voted on December 7 to set the presidential election for March 17, 2024.
+The Russian Federation Council (the Russian Upper House) voted on December 7 to set the presidential election for March 17, 2024.
 Mr. Putin has confirmed that he will run for re-election, but has not revealed whether he will run as an independent candidate or represent a party.

 In 2021, the Kremlin owner signed a new law allowing him to run for two more terms.